Adverse possession

 Our property litigation experts explain how to make an application for adverse possession to deal with instances of 'squatting'.

-1. the squatter and any predecessors through whom they claim have been in adverse possession for at least 10 years ending on the date of the application (or 60 years for Crown foreshore), or
+1. the applicant and any predecessors through whom they claim have been in adverse possession for at least 10 years ending on the date of the application (or 60 years for Crown foreshore), or

-2. that the squatter has been evicted by the registered proprietor, or a person claiming under the registered proprietor, not more than six months before the date of the application, that this eviction was not pursuant to a judgment for possession, and that on the day before the eviction they and any predecessors through whom they claim had been in adverse possession of the land for a period of 10 years ending on that date.
+2. that the applicant has been evicted by the registered proprietor, or a person claiming under the registered proprietor, not more than six months before the date of the application, that this eviction was not pursuant to a judgment for possession, and that on the day before the eviction they and any predecessors through whom they claim had been in adverse possession of the land for a period of 10 years ending on that date.

 An application is made under form ADV1, accompanied by a statutory declaration or statement of truth, which should (as per Land Registration Rules 2003, rule 188(1) “LRR 2003”):